deveshm/connormcgarr.github.io/_posts/2022-02-23-kuser-shared-data-changes-win-11.md

 We can see this by replicating this formula on the virtual address of `0xfffff78000000000`.
 The resulting value will be the appropriate index into the PTE array to get the PTE associated with the “static” `KUSER_SHARED_DATA`.
 This can be seen in the `Command` window of WinDbg above.

-This means the PTE associated with the “static” `KUSER_SHARED_DATA`, is going to be passed in to the `nt!MI_READ_PTE_LOCK_FREE` macro.
+This means the PTE associated with the “static” `KUSER_SHARED_DATA` is going to be passed in to `nt!MI_READ_PTE_LOCK_FREE`.
 The address of said PTE is `0xffffb7fbc0000000`.

-`nt!MI_READ_PTE_LOCK_FREE` is a relatively straight-forward macro.
-At a high level it essentially performs bounds checking on the in-scope page table entry to ensure it is within the known address space of the PML4E array, which contains an array of PML4 page table entries for usage with the PML4 paging structure.
+`nt!MI_READ_PTE_LOCK_FREE`, at a high level, essentially performs bounds checking on the in-scope page table entry to ensure it is within the known address space of the PML4E array, which contains an array of PML4 page table entries for usage with the PML4 paging structure.
 Recall that the PML4 structure is the base paging structure.
 So, in other words, this ensures that the page table entry provided resides somewhere within the paging structures.
 This can be seen below.

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSER18.png" alt="">

 However, slightly more nuanced, the function is actually checking to see if the page table entry resides within the “user mode paging structures”, known otherwise as the “shadow space”.
 Recall that with [KVA Shadow](https://labs.bluefrostsecurity.de/blog/2020/06/30/meltdown-reloaded-breaking-windows-kaslr/)’s implementation, Microsoft’s implementation of Kernel Page-Table Isolation (KPTI), there are now two sets of paging structures: one for kernel mode execution and one for user mode.
 This mitigation was used to mitigate Meltdown.
 This check is easily “bypassed”, as the PTE is obviously mapped to a kernel mode address and, thus, not represented by the “user mode paging structures”.

-The macro then returns the dereferenced contents of the PTE (e.g. the PTE "bits") if the PTE _doens’t_ reside within the “shadow space”.
+`nt!MI_READ_PTE_LOCK_FREE` then returns the dereferenced contents of the PTE (e.g. the PTE "bits") if the PTE _doens’t_ reside within the “shadow space”.
 If the PTE does reside in the “shadow space”, there are a few more checks performed on the PTE to determine if KVAS is enabled before the contents are returned.
 This is not _too_ important for the overall changes we are focusing on, from an exploitation perspective, but still a part of the overall “process”.

 Additionally, `nt!Feature_KernelSharedUserDataAslr__private_IsEnabled` isn't very useful to us, except for letting us know we are potentially on the right track by the naming convention.
 This function mainly seems to be for metrics and telemetry gathering about this feature.